 The lawsuits and forfeits have drawn the attention of conservative media outlets, in particular, and have fired up Republicans, including President-elect Donald Trump.
 Speaking on Fox News in October, he said he plans to ban all transgender women from competing in women’s sports.

 The controversy is being mirrored in secondary school athletics.
-Stone Ridge Christian High School in Merced could face sanctions from California’s high school sports governing body after it forfeited a playoff girls’ volleyball game Saturday against San Francisco Waldorf.
+Stone Ridge Christian High School in Merced could face sanctions from California’s high school sports governing body after it forfeited a playoff girls’ volleyball game on Saturday against San Francisco Waldorf.

 “Everything we do at Stone Ridge Christian Academy reflects Biblical truth,” Julie Fagundes, campus administrator at Stone Ridge Christian Academy, said in an emailed statement.
 “Girls must compete against girls in sports because that is how God created us and SRC will not be complicit in a false message about sex.”